The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Chicken and Broccoli Stir-Fry | 0g Added Sugar

-This keto chicken stir fry proves that the takeout craving doesn’t require a takeout order.
-Once you’ve got the hot wok technique down, the whole framework opens up — swap the vegetables, adjust the heat, try different sauce angles.
+This keto chicken stir-fry proves that a takeout craving does not require a takeout order.
+Once you have the hot wok technique down, the whole framework opens up.
+Swap the vegetables, adjust the heat, and try different sauce angles.
 The 7g net carbs stay the same regardless of how you customize it.
-Healthy eating really doesn’t have to mean boring eating.
+Healthy eating really does not have to be boring.

-Medical Disclaimer: The nutritional information and diabetic-friendly adaptations provided in this article are for informational purposes only.
-While we strive for accuracy, we are culinary experts, not medical doctors.
-Individual responses to foods vary, and you should always consult with your healthcare provider or registered dietitian about dietary changes, especially if you’re managing diabetes or other health conditions.
-Always monitor your blood sugar as recommended by your healthcare team.
+Medical Disclaimer: The nutritional information provided in this article is for informational purposes only.
+While we strive for accuracy, individual responses to foods vary.
+Always consult with your healthcare provider or registered dietitian about dietary changes, especially if you are managing diabetes or another health condition.